KingKai-1906/ome/README.md

 ### DXVK and FPS Cap info

 - OME uses [DXVK](https://github.com/doitsujin/dxvk/), which changes the graphics renderer from DirectX 9 to Vulkan.

-You can disable the DXVK (by unticking the mod on MO2) if you want to play using DX9.
+  You can disable DXVK by unticking the mod on MO2 if you want to play using DX9.

 - Oblivion doesn't like high FPS, so to avoid issues, cap your FPS to 72 at most!

 If you have issues/questions and/or just wanna know more about DXVK and FPS capping on Oblivion, check [this guide](https://performance.moddinglinked.com/oblivion.html#RecommendedLimiters).